 Hole patterns in modern baskets.
 From top left: IMS, Pullman, Sworksdesign, Pesado HE%

 Even if the total open area is similar, smaller holes create much more resistance.
-Typical readers may remember Poiseuille’s Law, which says that (assuming laminar flow), if you halve the radius of a pore, the resistance to flow increases by a whopping 16 times.
+Normal readers may remember Poiseuille’s Law, which says that (assuming laminar flow), if you halve the radius of a pore, the resistance to flow increases by a whopping 16 times.

 Unexpected Resistance

 Why would this be?
-We can only assume that when brewing an espresso, the design of the holes somehow reduces clogging and blockage by fines — but then, plenty of users have reported that extremely small holes in the filter basket become easily blocked by small coffee particles, making this style of basket much harder to clean.
+We can only assume that when brewing an espresso coffee, the design of the holes somehow reduces clogging and blockage by fines — but then, plenty of users have reported that extremely small holes in the filter basket become easily blocked by small coffee particles, making this style of basket much harder to clean.

 More importantly, we need a better way to analyse the basket holes themselves.
 To this end, Professor Abbott is working on an app to calculate the size of filter basket holes from a picture, inspired by this insightful post by Robert McKeon Aloe.
-Understanding why these baskets execute so well could be the first step towards optimising their design even further.
+Knowledge why these baskets execute so well could be the first step towards optimising their design even further.
 Until then, you’ll find us enjoying faster shots than ever, thanks to the new breed of fast-flow baskets.

 Revolutionizing the Espresso Game: The Rise of High Extraction Filter Baskets